Linux find Command: 32 Examples, From Beginner to Pro Level

 Learn how to easily locate, filter, and manage files in Linux using the powerful find command.
 This beginner-friendly guide covers 32 practical examples with clear explanationsโperfect for anyone new to the Linux terminal.

-๐ Master Linux find
+๐ Master Linux find Command

-command in Linux is used to search for files and directories based on different criteria such as name, size, permissions, modification time, and more.
-This guide explains 32 powerful find
+The find command in Linux is used to search for files and directories based on different criteria such as name, size, permissions, modification time, and more.
+This guide explains 32 powerful find command examples that will make you pro in it.

 1. ๐ Find Files by Name